Winston Groom: Career

-Groom disputed accounting by Paramount Pictures related to profits from the film.
-He contended the company used Hollywood accounting to deflate profitability numbers; as a result, Groom received no payment, although he held a 3% profit share in it.
+Groom was paid $350,000 for the movie rights to the book, but disputed accounting by Paramount Pictures related to profits from the film.
+He contended the company used Hollywood accounting methods to deflate profitability numbers; as a result, Groom received no share of the profits, although he held a three percent net profit share.
+He eventually settled with Paramount in 1995 in an agreement that included a seven-figure sum for the film rights to Gump and Co., plus a percentage of the gross profits.
+As of 2025 the film has not been made, and no release date has been announced; the film is said to be in "development hell".

-In November 2011, Groom published his latest history, Kearny's March: The Epic Creation of the American West, 1846–1847.
-Groom describes how Brigadier General Stephen W. Kearny's quest for westward adventure coincided with the expansionist desires of U.S. President James K. Polk.
+In November 2011, Groom published Kearny's March: The Epic Creation of the American West, 1846–1847, which describes how Brigadier General Stephen W. Kearny's quest for westward adventure coincided with the expansionist desires of U.S. President James K. Polk.
 The book opens in mid-summer 1846, in the period of the Texas Annexation, the Mexican–American War, and brewing issues related to the American Civil War fifteen years in the future.
-Groom weaves into Kearny's March mountain man Kit Carson, Brigham Young and his Mormon followers, and members of the Donner party.
+Groom weaves into Kearny's March mountain man and guide Kit Carson, Brigham Young and his Mormon followers, and members of the Donner Party.

 In 2016, Groom published El Paso, his first novel in nearly 20 years.

 At the time of his death in 2020, Groom was waiting for publication of The Patriots, his biography of American leaders John Adams, Alexander Hamilton, and Thomas Jefferson.

 Personal life

 Groom was married three times, and was divorced twice.
 He had one daughter, and three stepchildren.

-Groom died from a suspected heart attack at his home in Fairhope on September 17, 2020, at age 77.
+He died from a suspected heart attack at his home in Fairhope on September 17, 2020, at age 77.